 The City is committed to ensuring that adequate sites at appropriate densities remain available during the planning period, as required by law.
 The City will maintain an inventory of vacant and underutilized sites to accommodate the City's Regional Housing Needs Assessment (RHNA) of 982 units (282 very low income, 164 low income, 188 moderate income, and 348 above moderate income).
-Between anticipated ADUs (160 units) and the vacant/underutilized sites currently zoned for residential or mixed use development (320 units), the City can provide up to 480 units, with a shortfall of 502 units (145 lower income units and 357 moderate and above moderate income units).
+Between anticipated ADUs (160-120 units) and the vacant/underutilized sites currently zoned for residential or mixed use development (320 units), the City can provide up to 480-440 units, with a shortfall of 502-542 units (145-172 lower income units) moderate income units, and 277 above moderate income units).

-To fully accommodate the City's RHNA and to foster additional residential growth, the City will rezone up to 19.8 acres (5 parcels) to RMH and TSP RH to accommodate the lower income RHNA shortfall, and rezone up to 45.2 acres (16 parcels) to RM and RSCSP RM to accommodate the moderate and above moderate income RHNA shortfall.
+To fully accommodate the City's RHNA and to foster additional residential growth, the City will rezone upapply a housing overlay to accommodate the lower income RHNA shortfall, and rezone up to 45.2 acres (16 parcels) to RM and RSCSP RM to accommodate the lower income RHNA shortfall, and rezone up to 45.2 acres (16 parcels) to RM and RSCSP RM to accommodate the moderate and above moderate income RHNA shortfall.
 Rezoning of candidate sites as summarized in Table 5-1 below and detailed in Table 4-5 will be completed within three years of the statutory deadline of the Housing Element.
 The rezoned sites for lower income RHNA shortfall will meet the requirements of Government Code 65583.2, including, but not limited to a minimum density of 20 units per acre, minimum site size to permit at least 16 units on site, and allow ownership and rental housing by right in which at least 20 percent of the units are affordable to lower income households.

-Table 5-1: Candidate Sites for Rezoning to Meet RHNA
+Table 5-15-4: Candidate Sites for Rezoning to Meet RHNA